Feel Better From Being Informed

 Most often, yes.
 (That’s what an attorney would say that, right?)

-But it’s true: 95% of the time, you should retain a lawyer to handle any civil dispute.
+But it’s true: in nearly every case (except disputes involving only a few thousands of dollars), you should retain an experienced lawyer to handle the matter.
 We put it to clients this way: if your dispute is enough to distract you from work at times or keep you up at night, why fret over spending a few hundred dollars with a lawyer to at least learn your rights and get involved on your behalf?

 That said, don’t waste your money.
 Be smart.
 Some lawyers will ask for a $10,000 retainer to do practically nothing except be “on retainer.”
 Every profession has its bad apples, including law.
 That’s a given.
 But this is not a time to be jaded and hate all lawyers due to the greed of a few.

-Click HERE to learn more about legal subspecialties and how to find the right attorney for your matter.
+Click here to learn more about legal subspecialties and how to find the best professional for you.

-How do I find a local lawyer, especially if I’m not familiar with geographic area of the dispute?
+How do I find local legal help, especially if I’m not familiar with geographic area of the dispute?

 Easy.
 To learn more about retaining our law firm as your local counsel in Western PA Click HERE.